omniscientjs/immstruct/README.md

 A Structure object is an event emitter and emits the following events:

 * `swap`: Emitted when cursor is updated (new information is set).
 Emits no values.
 One use case for this is to re-render design components.
+Callback is passed arguments: `newStructure`, `oldStructure`.
 * `next-animation-frame`: Same as `swap`, but only emitted on animation frame.
 Could use with many render updates and better performance.
+Callback is passed arguments: `newStructure`, `oldStructure`.
 * `change`: Emitted when data/value is updated and it existed before.
 Emits values: `newValue` and `oldValue`.
 * `delete`: Emitted when data/value is removed.
 Emits value: `removedValue`.
 * `add`: Emitted when new data/value is added.
 Emits value: `newValue`.